cockroachdb/docs/start-a-local-cluster.md

     When you're done using the SQL shell, press **CTRL + D** to exit.

-5. [Check out the Admin UI](explore-the-admin-ui.html) by pointing your browser to `http://<localhost>:8080`.
-You can find the complete address in the `admin` field in the standard output of any node on startup.
+5. [Check out the Admin UI](explore-the-admin-ui.html) by pointing your browser to `http://localhost:8080`.
+You can also find the address in the `admin` field in the standard output of any node on startup.

     <img src="images/admin_ui.png" style="border:1px solid #eee;max-width:100%" />